 Kids have faked illness to get out of taking a pop quiz.
 But sometimes, a child who says they’re too sick for school may be scared, worried, or anxious about something more serious.

 “You have to turn up your parenting skills and try to listen to what’s really going on with your child,” Ford says.
 “Be aware that sometimes it’s not about faking it as much as it is about finding an excuse not to deal with an uncomfortable or even dangerous situation, such as getting teased or bullied.”

 If You’re Not Sure

 Sometimes, there’s not enough time in the morning before the school bus arrives to close your case.
 You might not know for sure if your child is faking it or not.
-You might need to wait an hour and see how he feels.
-Send him to school late if he perks up.
+You might need to wait an hour and see how they feel.
+Send them to school late if they perks up.